Gangnam Stem CellAn Editorial Archive

 • What they do well: regenerative protocols treated as sequenced regimens, not as a la carte menu

 The MFU lifting houses — and there are perhaps four in Gangnam I would describe as luxury-tier — distinguish themselves not by the device (the Ultherapy unit is the same Merz hardware everywhere) but by the operator's hand and the way the practice approaches energy mapping.
 The featured house in this category keeps its consultation rooms acoustically separate from the lobby — a small detail that reads, after the second or third visit, as a sustained design choice rather than a coincidence.
+The operator works through a written energy-distribution map for each patient, which is shared with the patient before the session begins.
+This is unusual; most MFU practices keep the map in the operator's notes.
+The practice's coordinator team — which is where the Cantonese-reading concierge lives — books the recovery suite for the first ninety minutes after the procedure as a matter of course.
+One does not ask for it.
+The room's particular discipline is the follow-up cadence.
+Three messages, scheduled — twenty-four hours, seven days, thirty days — and the seven-day check-in is conducted by the operator, not the coordinator. 穩陣,唔嘈,有底, as a Mandarin Oriental concierge once said to me about an entirely different room.
+The phrase fits.

 • Specialty: MFU/HIFU lifting — Ultherapy, energy-mapped approach